not marked by fine distinctions

 propensity for making up astrological charts and reading the future, but this did not constitute a major crime in the rigid code of the school, only an eccentricity, so he fared far better there than his brother.

-enlightening or uplifting so as to encourage intellectual or moral improvement
+enlightening or uplifting so as to encourage improvement

 They spent that summer reading among the rushes by the river, the pine trees in the forest, and the sprouting stalks of the wheatfields, discussing the virtues of Sinbad and Robin Hood, the bad luck of the Black Pirate, the true and